nicolasagudelo/flaskapponline/README.md

 three.example.com
 ```

-The heading in brackets are group names that you can use to classify your hosts and to control multiple hosts at the same time, it is not mandatory to use them but they help a lot.
+The heading in brackets are group names that you can use to classify your hosts and to control multiple hosts at the same time, it is not mandatory to use them but they are very useful.

 You can also add aliases to your hosts to control them individually just write them before your host's domain or IP address and add the ansible_host attribute: